AI on device

 As such, we can expect Google, Apple and other major tech companies to further open up their closed services to outside players to avoid legal trouble.

 Until a few years ago, Android manufacturers were in a race to use high-resolution screens on their devices.
-Then there was the race to increase the refresh rate of their screens.
-If devices like the OnePlus Open, Xiaomi 14 Pro, OnePlus 2 are any indication, 2024 could be the year everyone switches to super-bright smartphone screens.
+Then there was the race to increase the refresh rate of the screen.
+If devices like the OnePlus Open, Xiaomi 14 Pro, OnePlus 2 are any indication, 2024 could be the year everyone switches to super bright screens on their smartphones.

 OnePlus claims a peak brightness of 2,800 nits, the brightest on a foldable smartphone.
 Xiaomi claims the iPhone 14 Pro screen has a peak brightness of 3,000 nits.
-OnePlus goes ahead and says the OnePlus 12 screen will reach 4,500 nits.
+OnePlus is ahead of the curve, saying the OnePlus 12 screen reaches 4,500 nits.
 The Galaxy S24 Ultra is rumored to have a screen that's brighter than 2,500 nits.

 Qi2 on Android